-How we teach Reading at Selling School
+How we teach Reading at Selling School.

 Reading is closely linked to phonics.
 As the children learn the sounds of letters, they are able to piece together words, initially the consonant- vowel-consonant words and slowly and surely more and more complex words.

 A child's ability to decode is tested in Year 1 when they sit a phonics test which tests them on sounding out nonsense words (see phonics for information about this test).
+The school uses Letters and Sounds to supplement our teaching.
+For additional phonics information click here

 To be a good reader a child needs to know how to get the most out of a book.
 This means not only reading the words, but also the pictures and expressions on peoples faces.
 Often children are better technical readers at first, which means they can read the words and the understanding and comprehension comes later.
 Inference is a skill that is taught during guided reading sessions and is a hard skill to learn.